 Andrew S. Brown is a fourth-year PhD candidate in the Department of English, specializing in Renaissance/early modern literature.
 His dissertation focuses on how English playwrights engaged with the political, religious, and literary implications of the concept of representation.
 Other research interests include the history of printing and the intersections between the digital humanities and book history more generally.

-As an assistant to Professor Heather Klemann, Andrew will work with the DHLab to develop several assignments for the English Department course “Vampires, Castles, Werewolves”.
-Students will learn how to use tools and software in the areas of mapping/GIS, digital curation, and text visualization.
-In doing so, they’ll have the opportunity to create their own online resources that explore the connections between Gothic literature and the history of art and architecture, as well as the rich, complex publication history that lies behind many of the period’s novels and stories.
+As an assistant to Professor Heather Klemann, Andrew worked with the DHLab to develop several assignments for the English Department course “Vampires, Castles, Werewolves”.
+Students learned how to use tools and software in the areas of mapping/GIS, digital curation, and text visualization.
+In doing so, they had the opportunity to create their own online resources that explore the connections between Gothic literature and the history of art and architecture, as well as the rich, complex publication history that lies behind many of the period’s novels and stories.
 Spring 2017

 Fadila Habchi is a Ph.D candidate in African American Studies and American Studies.
 She specializes in contemporary literature from the African diaspora, in French and English.
 She is especially interested in narratives of migration in the context of movements of decolonization.
 Her current project explores literary representations of the postcolonial city in postwar Caribbean literature.

-As a digital fellow, Fadila works closely with Professor Wexler to assist undergraduates students in developing their own digital humanities project.
+As a digital fellow, Fadila worked closely with Professor Wexler to assist undergraduates students in developing their own digital humanities project.
 Spring 2017

 Bo Li is a Ph.D. candidate in the English Department, working on a long history of new media, with a special interest in feminist engagements with populist media forms.
-She is excited to be working with Professor Wai Chee Dimock on "Performing American Literature," a course that will expand the definition of "performance" to include modes of digital expression, ranging from gaming, spatial and temporal mapping, e-texts, and the creative use of social media.
+She was excited to be working with Professor Wai Chee Dimock on "Performing American Literature," a course that expanded the definition of "performance" to include modes of digital expression, ranging from gaming, spatial and temporal mapping, e-texts, and the creative use of social media.